-It is a collaboration between us and the Australian Antarctic Division, Institute of Marine and Antarctic Studies, CSIRO and ACE-CRC.
+It is a collaboration between us and the Australian Antarctic Division, Institute of Marine and Antarctic Studies and CSIRO.

 “Thank you very much David, Bookend Trust, Antarctic Flights and everyone at the AAD, IMAS and CSIRO who make trips like this incredible one possible.
 I learnt so much about Antarctica and the amount of information I gained from the few days prior to the flight was great, I just wanted to share it with everyone.
 Can you believe I met Dr Dana Bergstrom the first day in Hobart and toured the AAD, experienced a live video link with the researchers and scientists at Casey Station, met Dr Nick Gales, the director of the AAD, stood on top of Mt Wellington, which was freezing!
 Walked around the parks which were beautifully green and laughed constantly.
 It was never a dull moment.